 In Middle School (Grade 6 - 8) we offer a conceptual understanding approach to teaching and learning.
-WIS uses the Australian National Curriculum to provide the scope and sequence of content/skills (the what and when) and the IBMYP programme as a foundation to develop the subject units and assess student understanding (how and why) through the IBMYP subject criteria.
+WIS uses the Australian National Curriculum to provide the scope and sequence of content/skills (the what and when) and the IBMYP programme as a foundation to develop the subject units and assesses student understanding (how and why) through the IBMYP subject criteria.

 There are explicit aims and objectives for each subject appropriate to the age level, and each course is articulated in terms of concepts and skills to be acquired, curriculum content and assessment expectations.

 Teachers design/teach the units through key and related concepts for students to acquire enduring understandings of how the subjects relate to their own lives.
 Teachers are encouraged to use their own pedagogical styles in response to the needs, interests, and aptitudes of the students.
 We value diversity and aim to accommodate children from different backgrounds and abilities through individual attention and a differentiated teaching approach.